sloria/doitlive/docs/index.rst

 Python mode
 -----------

 doitlive supports autotyping in a Python console.
-You can enter Python mode in a session by enclosing Python code in triple-backticks within your ``session.sh`` file, like so:
+You can enter Python mode in a session by enclosing Python code in triple-backticks, like so:

 .. code-block:: bash